ruhulmus/spring-boot-tutorial/spring-boot-docker/README.md

 ## Spring boot Docker Example

 ### Maven Folder Structure :
-We have created `Dockerfile` at the root of the project.
-We only need this Dockerfile text file to `dockerize` the Spring Boot application.

 ### Maven `pom.xml` :
 Project dependencies.
 Nothing special here, just some Spring Boot dependencies.